VOLUNTEER WITH FSD

 Become a puppy sitter!
 Look after a puppy in your home for a short period of time

-BECOME A WEEKEND FOSTER Give our dogs in training experience in a home environment on the weekend
+BECOME A FOSTER Give our dogs in training experience in a home environment

 As a weekend foster for FSD, you will bring an adult dog in training into your home for the weekend, typically from Friday evening until Monday morning.
 This provides our dogs with some much-needed relaxation and time away from our kennels.
 It also helps our trainers learn what behaviors the dog presents in a home environment so they can work on those behaviors and ultimately determine what type of home the dog will succeed in when matched with an FSD client.